johnkerl/miller/docs/src/new-in-miller-6.md

-As a benchmark, the [example.csv](https://github.com/johnkerl/miller/blob/main/docs/src/example.csv) file [was expanded](https://github.com/johnkerl/miller/blob/main/scripts/make-big-files) into a million-line CSV file, then converted to DKVP, JSON, etc. These were run on a commodity Mac laptop with four CPUs.
+As a benchmark, the [example.csv](https://github.com/johnkerl/miller/blob/main/docs/src/example.csv) file [was expanded](https://github.com/johnkerl/miller/blob/main/scripts/make-big-files) into a million-line CSV file, then converted to DKVP, JSON, etc.

+These were run on a commodity Mac laptop with four CPUs, using `go1.16.5 darwin/amd64`.

 For the [first benchmark](https://github.com/johnkerl/miller/blob/main/scripts/time-big-files), we have `mlr cat` of those files, with processing times shown: